Pig Pickin Cake – This delicious cake will serve you well all year long.

 - Preheat oven to 350 degrees.
 Grease a 13x9 inch baking pan.

-- Pour into the prepared pan, bake at 350 degrees for 35 to 40 minutes or until tests done with a toothpick.
+- Pour the batter into the greased 13x9 inch baking pan.
+Bake at 350 degrees for 35 to 40 minutes or until tests done with a toothpick.

 - Cool the cake completely.